 The Chile Relleno surprised me by not having sauce on top. although you have a spillover effect of the red sauce from the enchilada.
 The Mexican cheese inside was very good, as were the green chile inside and the batter around the outside.

-I believe the Taco comes with shredded beef, but if not you can order it this way.
-I really thought the key to this being an excellent taco was the Mexican cheese, so it would not matter much whether you get it with ground or shredded beef.
+I the Taco comes with shredded beef, and I thought it was very good.
+I really thought the main factor in this being an excellent taco was the Mexican cheese.

-Out of the rice and beans, probably the beans are better (but both were very good).
+Out of the rice and beans, I thought the beans are better (but both were good).

 I noticed that there were no green enchiladas on the menu, and I asked the waiter about it.
 I had remembered that at the Magruder restaurant the green enchiladas were Tex-Mex style and not typical of El Paso food, but I wondered why they were not listed on the menu here.
 The waiter said they were called chile con queso, and that you could order an enchilada with this as a topping (this would be what I called the “green enchilada” at the other restaurant).
 This cleared up the mystery, although it is probably not something I will order at either restaurant.